-Review of Adverse Benefit Determinations First-Level Clinical Appeal

-First-level appeals are reviewed against predetermined medical criteria relevant to the drug or benefit being requested.
-This includes the consideration of relevant and supporting documentation submitted by the member or the member's authorized representative.
+Review of Adverse Benefit Determinations First-Level Clinical Appeal the member or the member's authorized representative.
 Supporting documentation may include a letter written by the practitioner in support of the appeal, a copy of the denial letter sent by CVS Caremark, a copy of the member's payment receipt, medical records, etc. The appeal will be reviewed by an appropriately qualified reviewer.
 If the denial is upheld by the appeal, a denial notification will be sent to the member with instructions on how to request a second-level Medical Necessity review.